Before we begin the manufacturing stage, here are some technical basics.

 Trim all ends indicated on the pattern.
 Be careful not to remove too much material.

-Then put tear-resistant tape ( width 6 or 8 mm ) in the center of the external strands to reinforce the bracelet and prevent the leather from stretching.
-Be careful not to put it in the fold areas.
+Then put some tear-proof tape ( width 6 or 8 mm ) in the center of the external strands to reinforce the bracelet and prevent the leather from stretching.
+Be careful not to put any on the fold areas.

 7. Trim, glue and overcut the lining.

-Lightly trim both ends of the short strand (lining) and only the end at the pump for the long strand (lining) so as not to create extra thickness.
-Don't forget to check the length of the short lining strand on the pattern in order to adjust the length before trimming (the width will be overcut after gluing).
+Lightly trim the 2 ends of the short strand (lining) and only the end at the pump for the long strand (lining) to avoid creating excess thickness.
+Do not forget to check the length of the short lining strand on the pattern in order to adjust the length before trimming (the width will be overcut after gluing).

-Then make marks on the flesh side of the short strand to determine the bonding area.
-A mark at 14 mm from the fold line at the level of the chainstay and another mark at 10 mm at the level of the fold area for the pump.
+Then make marks on the flesh side of the short strand to determine the gluing area.
+A mark 14 mm from the fold line at the level of the cap and another mark 10 mm at the level of the fold area for the pump.

-Then proceed to glue the long strand and short lining strand.
-We recommend the use of a water-based leather glue (since the bracelet is in contact with the skin).
+Then proceed to glue the long strand and short strand lining.
+We recommend using a water-based leather glue (given that the strap is in contact with the skin).
 Be careful not to put glue on the fold areas.

-To glue the lining strand onto the long strand we recommend making a boat fit: pull on the lining leather to give the leather a curved shape.
-Do not do this for the short end.
+For gluing the lining strand to the long strand, we recommend using a boat stitch: pull on the lining leather to give the leather a curved shape.
+Do not do this for the short strand.

 Smooth and flatten with a pressure roller.